Kay-Conte/foxhole-rs/README.md

 Systems are required to return a value that implements `Action`.

-Additionally note the existence of `IntoResponse` which can be implemented instead for types that always respond.
+Additionally note the existence of `IntoResponse` which can be implemented instead for types that are always a response.

 If a type returns `None` out of `Action` a response will not be sent and routing will continue to further nodes.
 This will likely become an extended enum on websocket support.